mitmotion/auth_server/SPEC.md

 }
 ```

-`sub` here is the UUID of the account that is logging in.
+`sub` here is the id of the account that is logging in.
 `usr` is the username of the account logging in.

 No issuance payload.

-## Server API
+## Authentication Server API

 The authentication server exposes an API over HTTPS.